mangalam-research/salve/README.rst

     Event("definePrefix", "", "q")
     Event("definePrefix", "foo", "foons")

-Presumably, after firing the events above your code would call ``resolveName("p")`` on your walker to determine what namespace ``p`` is in, which would yield the result ``"q"``.
+Presumably, after firing the events above, your code would call ``resolveName("p")`` on your walker to determine what namespace ``p`` is in, which would yield the result ``"q"``.
 And then it would fire the ``enterStartTag`` event with ``q`` as the namespace and ``p`` as